apache/metron/metron-deployment/README.md

 playbooks.
 These playbooks currently only target RHEL/CentOS 6.x operating systems.

+In addition, an Ambari Management Pack can be built which can be deployed in conjuction with RPMs detailed later.

 ## Prerequisites
 The following tools are required to run these scripts: